ghostkcleung/tft_framework/README.md

 delete buf;                                     // Deallocate
 ```

+# Implement you custom shape
+You may create your custom shape by inherit Shape class.
+Just implement drawGeneric() method.
+You may also inherit the Fillable interface and implement the fillGeneric() method If you want your shape can be filled.

 # Implement your own screen
 https://github.com/ghostkcleung/tft_framework/blob/master/tft_implement/README.md

-# Implement you custom shape